DETAILED ACTION

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

-Regarding Claim 28, Subramanian discloses a method comprising: providing a medical implant forming an elongate body and one or more anchors extending from the elongate body (see annotated elongate body and anchors in Figures 50-51 below), the elongate body and the one or more anchors having a continuous structure (see annotated elongate body and anchors in Figures 50-51 below); rolling the elongate body and the one or more anchors (see Figures 50-51 below, see also paragraph [0193]), inserting the medical implant into a catheter (see annotated catheter 360 in Figures 50-51 below, see also paragraph [0193])); delivering the catheter to a treatment location within a human body (see paragraph [0193]); and removing the medical implant from the catheter (see paragraph [0193]).
+Regarding Claim 1, Subramanian discloses a method comprising: providing a shunt forming an elongate body and one or more anchors extending from the elongate body (see annotated elongate body and anchors in Figures 50-51 below), the elongate body and the one or more anchors having a continuous structure (see annotated elongate body and anchors in Figures 50-51 below); wherein the elongate body and the one or more anchors are configured to be rolled to reduce a profile of the shunt (see Figures 50-51 below, see also paragraph [0193]); delivering the shunt within a catheter to the heart, wherein the shunt is in a rolled form within the catheter during delivery (see annotated catheter 360 in Figures 50-51 below, see also paragraph [0193])); delivering the catheter to a treatment location within a human body (see paragraph [0193]); and removing the shunt from the catheter and deploying the shunt within the opening to provide and maintain a blood flow path through the opening (see paragraphs [0114], [0121], and [0193]).

 PNG